 22. To what extent has the organization adopted the Trusted Internet Connection (TIC) program to assist in protecting its network?
-Criteria Review Cycle Maturity Level Suggested Standard Source Evidence • NIST SP 800-207 FY2023 Ad Hoc OMB M-19-26 DHS-CISA TIC 3.0 Core Guidance Documents NCPS Cloud Interface Reference Architecture The organization has not prepared and planned to meet the goals of the TIC initiative, consistent with OMB M-19-26.
-Specifically, the agency has not defined and customized, as appropriate, its policies, procedures, and processes to implement TIC 3.0, including updating its network and system boundary policies, in accordance with OMB M-19-26.
+Criteria Review Cycle Maturity Level Suggested Standard Source Evidence NIST SP 800-207 OMB M-19-26 DHS-CISA TIC 3.0 Core Guidance Documents NCPS Cloud Interface Reference Architecture FY2023 Ad Hoc The organization has not prepared and planned to meet the goals of the TIC initiative, consistent with OMB M-19-26.
+Specifically, the agency has not defined and customized, as appropriate, its policies, procedures, and processes to implement TIC 3.0, including updating its network and system boundary policies, in accordance with OMB M-19- 26.
 This includes, as appropriate, the TIC security capabilities catalog, TIC use cases, and TIC overlays.
 The agency has not defined processes to develop and maintain an accurate inventory of its network connections, including details on the service provider, cost, capacity, traffic volume, logical/physical configurations, and topological data for each connection.

-Defined The organization has prepared and planned to meet the goals of the TIC initiative, consistent with OMB M-19-26.
-Specifically, the agency has defined and customized, as appropriate, its policies, procedures, and processes to implement TIC 3.0, including updating its network and system boundary policies, in accordance with OMB M-19-26.
-This includes, as appropriate, incorporation of TIC security capabilities catalog, TIC use cases, and TIC overlays.
-The agency has defined processes to develop and maintain an accurate inventory of its network connections, including details on the service provider, cost, capacity, traffic volume, logical/physical configurations, and topological data for each connection.
-Organization's TIC implementation plan; Organization's TIC strategy; Organization's TIC policy; Organization's boundary policy(ies); Organization's network policy(ies) Contract/SOW/Task Order with MTIPS provider Consistently Implemented The organization consistently implements TIC requirements based on OMB M-19-26.
-This includes consistent implementation of defined TIC security controls, as appropriate, and ensuring that that all agency traffic, including Network Diagrams showing external connections; Inventory of external connections (see Additional Information);
+Criteria Review Cycle Maturity Level Suggested Standard Source Evidence v DefinedThe organization has prepared and planned to meetthe goals of the TIC initiative, consistent withOMB M-19-26.
+Specifically, the agency hasdefined and customized, as appropriate, itspolicies, procedures, and processes to implementTIC 3.0, including updating its network and systemboundary policies, in accordance with OMB M-19-26.
+This includes, as appropriate, incorporation ofTIC security capabilities catalog, TIC use cases,and TIC overlays.The agency has defined processes to develop andmaintain an accurate inventory of its networkconnections, including details on the serviceprovider, cost, capacity, traffic volume,logical/physical configurations, and topologicaldata for each connection.
+Organization's TIC implementation plan; Organization's TIC strategy; Organization's TIC policy; Organization's boundary policy(ies); Organization's network policy(ies) Contract/SOW/Task Order with MTIPS provider Consistently ImplementedThe organization consistently implements TIC requirements based on OMB M-19-26.
+This includes consistent implementation of defined TIC security controls, as appropriate, and ensuring that Network Diagrams showing external connections; Inventory of external connections (see Additional Information); Organization's TIC reference architecture; Einstein alerts; Architecture Design and Diagrams - Data flow, transport, key security, monitoring services and capabilities, and policy enforcement points (PEPs)

-mobile and cloud, are routed through defined access points, as appropriate.
-The agency develops and maintains an accurate inventory of agency network connections, including details on the service provider, cost, capacity, traffic volume, logical/physical configurations, and topological data for each connection.
-Organization's TIC reference architecture; Einstein alerts; Architecture Design and Diagrams - Data flow, transport, key security, monitoring services and capabilities, and policy enforcement points (PEPs) Managed and Measurable The organization, in accordance with OMB M- 19-26, DHS guidance, and its cloud strategy is ensuring that its TIC implementation remains flexible and that its policies, procedures, and information security program are adapting to meet the security capabilities outlined in the TIC initiative, consistent with OMB M-19-26.
+Criteria Review Cycle Maturity Level Suggested Standard Source Evidence Managed and Measurable The organization, in accordance with OMB M-19- 26, DHS guidance, and its cloud strategy is ensuring that its TIC implementation remains flexible and that its policies, procedures, and information security program are adapting to meet the security capabilities outlined in the TIC initiative, consistent with OMB M-19-26.
 The organization monitors and reviews the implemented TIC 3.0 use cases to determine effectiveness and incorporates new/different use cases, as appropriate.
-Review records of current TIC implementation showing changes; Change records due to any security incident response actions; Lessons learned reports; Performance metrics reports; Risk based decisions for deviation from standard use cases e zation integrates its implementation with the organization's zero trust • Zero trust architecture (ZTA) strategy; Telemetry sharing configuration settings screenshots or other forms of evidence; organization based traffic cloud-based environments, the n provides telemetry on its cloud- c to CISA via the National ity Protection System. • Telemetry reports showing cloud-based traffic information going to the CISA National Cybersecurity Protection System (NCPS); • Dashboard examples showing integration of ZTA and telemetry.
-Assessor Best Practices
+Review records of current TIC implementation showing changes; Change records due to any security incident response actions; Lessons learned reports; Performance metrics reports; Risk based decisions for deviation from standard use cases OptimizedThe organization integrates its implementation ofTIC 3.0 with the organization's zero trustarchitecture strategy.Further, for cloud-based environments, theorganization provides telemetry on its cloud-basedtraffic to CISA via the National CybersecurityProtection System.
+Zero trust architecture (ZTA) strategy; Telemetry sharing configuration settings screenshots or other forms of evidence; Telemetry reports showing cloud-based traffic information going to the CISA National Cybersecurity Protection System (NCPS); Dashboard examples showing integration of ZTA and telemetry.